w7sst/MorseRunner/.github/CONTRIBUTING.md

 ### Open Source Software
 The following resources are available to learn more about Open Source Software in general.
-- [Open Source Guides](https://opensource.guide) - they publish several guidebooks on various aspects of Open Source Software develoment:
+- [Open Source Guides](https://opensource.guide) - they publish several guidebooks on various aspects of Open Source Software development:
    - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) - good for those new to open source.
    - [Starting an Open Source Project](https://opensource.guide/starting-a-project/) - ideas and suggestions used to get this project off the ground.
    - [Finding Users for Your Project](https://opensource.guide/finding-users/) - how to grow your project.